Molten Chocolate Lava Cake

 Front view of a Molten Chocolate Lava Cake oozing chocolate filling

-overhead view of the ingredients in this Molten Chocolate Lava Cake recipe
+overhead photo of the labeled ingredients in this chocolate lava cake recipe

 • Flour.
 There are many options that I have tried and have worked well for the flour in this recipe.
-Since it only calls for 1 TBS, it’s easy to make substitutions that comply with your dietary needs (e.g. gluten-free).
+Since it only calls for 1 Tablespoon, it’s easy to make substitutions that comply with your dietary needs.
 I have successfully used the following flours when making this chocolate lava cake recipe:

 • all-purpose flour